-It’s our first time in Havana so Pip has booked a couple of nights at the Roc Presidente while we find our feet.
-One glance at this gracious 1920s classic with commanding views down Avenida De Los Presidentes, immaculate staff, a nearby bank, and taxi drivers on tap confirms that we’ve made the right choice.
-Baked Europeans encircle the pool by day and a Cuban girl band entertains guests at night.
+It’s our first time in Havana and Pip has booked a couple of nights at the Roc Presidente while we find our feet.
+One glance at this gracious 1920s classic , where Baked Europeans encircle the pool by day and a Cuban girl band entertains guests at night, confirms that she has made the right choice.
+With commanding views down Avenida De Los Presidentes, immaculate staff, a nearby bank, and taxi drivers on tap, we anticipate a soft landing.

 However our delight on arrival is dampened by “… we have a problem ”.
 We don’t know it yet, but this is a common greeting in Cuba.
 The explanation is vague, but the crux of it is clear — there is no room for us at this inn.
 To compensate, the charming Spaniard in charge has arranged for us to spend the night in a nearby hotel, courtesy of Roc Presidente.

 This is the traveller’s lot in Cuba: a few days later, in Vedado, our Casa hostess (actress cum yoga teacher) was redecorating.
 In Cienfuegos the previous guest had overstayed, at Juan and Margarita’s, the Casa owners had died.
 Luckily, a community of grace and generosity is in place to remediate these challenges.
 In time, we reailse that staying somewhere we haven’t booked can add a surprising twist to the holiday.